 Personal (situational) difficulties are unavoidable and ubiquitous.
-These pitfalls will snuff the light out on you.
+These pitfalls can snuff the light out of you.
 At best, this can leave victims living in the shadows.

-All the while we continue to masquerade around as though nothing has changed.
-To get on to the next day, we are left to adjust our expectations or pretend that we are in control and okay.
+But, then we continue to masquerade around as though nothing has changed.
+To get on to the next day, we are left to adjust our expectations or pretend, that we are okay.
 Pretending is grueling work.
-I have watched folks, that have been deeply hurt, but their outward persona does not reveal what is going on inside.
+I have watched folks, deeply hurt, but their persona does not reveal their insides.

-Some that grieve do a better job of masking their situation.
-Some will (for whatever reasons) spend a lifetime nursing wounds that they are unable to heal.
-The emotional scars that heal still retain the power to remind us that the past was real.
+Some grievers do a better job of masking their situation.
+Some will spend a lifetime nursing wounds that don't heal.
+Emotional scars retain the power to remind us that the past was real.

-I suppose we have all learned to perform for one reason or other.
-We start this process as children.
-We learn to pretend and become masters of excuses.
-We carry on life (at some level) in “performance mode.”
+I suppose we have all learned to perform.
+We start in childhood.
+We learn to pretend and masters of excuses.
+Everyone operates in “performance mode.”

-Teachers and other role models can inspire us to rise above our past.
+Teachers and other role models inspire us to rise above our past.
 None of mine were famous.
-If I shared their names, you would have never heard of them.
 They were only “famous” in my eyes.
-None would have been considered “near perfect,” either.
-Yet there are those that were abused and carry irreparable scars.
+None would have been considered “near perfect.”
+A couple inflicted self-esteem damage.
 SAD stuff.

-The human spirit seems to drive us to present our character for public recognition.
-Suicide puts a huge glitch in our personal history.
-For years, as a survivor, I was driven by the need and desire to explain what I now realize is unexplainable.
-No matter what conclusions I would make, given time and new insights, I would change my mind.
-Afterwards, I would struggle to translate this into dialogue and it invariably it fell short of my intent.
-In the end, I would have further compromised my situation.
+The human spirit drives us to qualify our character for public recognition.
+Suicide puts an irreparable glitch in our timeline.
+I spent years, as a survivor, thinking I had to explain the unexplainable.
+No matter what conclusions I came to, given time and new insights, I would change my mind.
+Afterward, I would struggle to translate my assessments into meaningful dialogue.
+Invariably it fell short.
+In the end, further compromised my situation.

-Below the surface chatter that ensued, the question of “why” lived on.
+Below the surface chatter that ensued, with a life of its own was "Why."

-Today, I know the complication of explaining my own actions.
-So why would I ever think I could explain why someone would choose to end their life.
+Today, I am acutely aware of the complication of explaining myself.
+So why should I expect to understand why someone would voluntarily end life.

-Emotions need some degree of balance – for us to achieve PEACE.
+Emotions need some level of balance to achieve PEACE.

 Through it all, there is still hope.
 Hope that we will find someone to share with, care with, help us heal and encourage us to get up and Keep On, Keeping On.